 At the time of the Industrial Revolution, merchants would have been concerned with maintaining the supply of raw materials if their ships sank.
 During the Second World War, businesses would have worried about surviving if they were bombed, or if rationing impacted their supplies.
-Today, organizations face the challenge of tackling digital data breaches and terrorist attacks.

 Just like any business, technology doesn't stand still, it is constantly evolving and changing.
 Likewise, malware such as ransomware and worms are keeping pace with technological advancements, and they pose a real threat.
 For instance, ransomware attacks skyrocketed in 2017, with WannaCry crippling thousands of businesses, while the Petya crypto-virus knocked out the likes of multinational shipping firm Maersk, British advertising company WPP and pharmaceutical company Merck.
 The losses from the WannaCry attack have been estimated to be as high as $4 billion worldwide.

 Whilst the source of the problem may be with the IT system, and the major disruption to operations, the primary impact of a cyber-attack is strategic as you need to be prepared to adapt your response in real time.
 The attackers will adapt their strategies in response to your defensive moves and therefore if you are not ready, or able, to adapt your plan you are likely to be defeated.

 There will also be many stakeholders involved, creating a complex (as opposed to complicated) environment and certain courses of action may have unintended consequences that need to be countered in real time.

 It would therefore be easy to say that there is no point having a plan if it is never going to work.
 However – you need a piste in the first place if you want to go 'off piste', and you never find a sports coach suggesting that there is no point in learning set pieces as the exact situation will never occur in a real game.